 When children transfer into Reception, we have handover meetings with the nurseries that they attend.
-This gives us information to help us plan for the needs of the new cohort, and where children have special educational needs or disabilities we have individual transfer meetings attended by staff at both settings, and parents/carers.
-We make arrangements to continue the links made with any outside agencies, and to continue to follow any advice given.
+This gives us information to help us plan for the needs of the new cohort.
+Where children have special educational needs or disabilities we have individual transfer meetings attended by staff at both settings, and parents/carers.
+In this meeting we discuss the support needed for that child and any additional transition arrangements that need to be put in place.
 Children's special needs records are sent on to Hannah More.